palcalde/iOSFontHelper/README.md

 ## What's this?
 A Ruby script to help you handle custom .ttf fonts in iOS.
 It autogenerates all the code to map your .ttf characters into an Enum either in Swift or Objective-C code.

-Its great because with this you can use any icon of the many available .ttf fonts out there in your app (like https://fortawesome.github.io/Font-Awesome/).
+It's great because with this you can use any icon of the many available .ttf fonts out there in your app (like https://fortawesome.github.io/Font-Awesome/).
 You just have to import the .ttf file in your iOS project and this script will do the hard job mapping them into actual code.

+It can be even more powerful if you put all your app icons in a font.ttf and use the script to map it in code.
+You will then have all your icons vectorized!.
+You can put them in UILabels, UIButtons etc.. not having to worry about the device size at all.
+They scale nicely for every device.
+You can also change the textColor and see how the icons look without having to get a new .png

 ## How do I use it?
 <b>You need to have homebrew installed</b>